 With safe speed estimate, there are two options to implement the mute time feature in the FSO.
 By default, general mute time parameter FSOGEN.31 is used for all speed functions.
 Starting from FSO rev. J, it is also possible to enable function-specific mute times for limit hit situations with parameters FSOGEN.38 and FSOGEN.39.
-For more information, refer to section Mute time feature on page 65.
+With safety encoder feedback, the general mute time parameter FSOGEN.31 is always used.
+For more information, refer to section Mute time feature on page 70.